ashleydavis/nodejs-microservices-example/README.md

 Environment variables must be set before running these scripts.

 To push images to your private Docker register set these variables:
 - DOCKER_REGISTRY -> The hostname for your Docker registry.
 - DOCKER_UN -> Username for your Docker registry.
 - DOCKER_PW -> Password for your Docker registry.
 - VERSION -> The version of the software you are releasing, used to tag the Docker image..

 To provision this system in Azure you need the following environment variables set:
 - ARM_SUBSCRIPTION_ID
 - ARM_CLIENT_ID
 - ARM_CLIENT_SECRET
 - ARM_TENANT_ID

 For more details on these environment variables please see [the Terraform docs for the Azure provider]  (https://www.terraform.io/docs/providers/azurerm/index.html#argument-reference).

-- For storing Terraform state in Azure storage set these environment variables:
+For storing Terraform state in Azure storage set these environment variables:
 - TF_BACKEND_RES_GROUP
 - TF_BACKEND_STORAGE_ACC
 - TF_BACKEND_CONTAINER

-    - TF_BACKEND_KEY
+For storing and Terraform state and to select the Kubernetes cluster for deployment, set the following environment variable:
+- ENVIRONMENT -> Set this to 'test' or 'production'.

 #### Run scripts to build, provision and deploy